valgur/xtr/docs-src/xtrctl.rst

 -----------

-xtrctl is a command line tool that can be used to query the status of log sinks, modify log levels and reopen log files (for rotation) for the xtr logger.
+xtrctl is a command line tool that can be used to query the status of log sources, modify log levels and reopen log files (for rotation) for the xtr logger.

 Commands